SlashD9/PracticalPython/README.md

 ## Testing

-For creating functions I have decided to create a Sandbox.py file.
+For  the creation of functions I have decided to create a Sandbox.py file.
 This allows me to test the functions outside the main run.py file.
 By seperating them I can confirm that on their own they are working before adding them to the main run.py, where I will use manual testing to confirm they continue to work.